Persecution of Muslims during the Ottoman contraction: Circassia

-The Russo-Circassian War was the 101 year-long military conflict between Circassia and Russia.
+The Russo-Circassian War was the 101-year-long military conflict between Circassia and Russia.
 Circassia was de jure part of the Ottoman Empire but de facto independent.
 The conflict started in 1763, when the Russian Empire attempted to establish hostile forts in Circassian territory and quickly annex Circassia, followed by the Circassian refusal of the annexation; only ending 101 years later when the last resistance army of Circassia was defeated on 21 May 1864, making it exhausting and casualty heavy for the Russian Empire as well as being the single longest war Russia ever waged in history.

 The end of the war saw the Circassian genocide take place in which Imperial Russia aimed to systematically destroy the Circassian people where several war crimes were committed by the Russian forces and up to 1.5 million Circassians were killed or expelled to the Middle East, especially modern-day Turkey.
 Russian generals such as Grigory Zass described the Circassians as "subhuman filth", and justified their killing and use in scientific experiments.

 South Caucasus

 The area around Kars was ceded to Russia.
 This resulted in a large number of Muslims leaving and settling in remaining Ottoman lands.

-Batum and its surrounding area was also ceded to Russia causing many local Georgian Muslims to migrate to the west.
+Batum and its surrounding area was also ceded to Russia causing many local Georgian Muslims to migrate to the west "as a result of persecution, or fear of persecution, by Christian Russians."
 Most of them settled around the Anatolian Black Sea coast.